Cohasset Lawn Leveling Services

 Cohasset Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Cohasset’s ordinances regulate grading equipment operation and commercial service standards to ensure safety and environmental protection.
+Cohasset’s ordinances regulate grading equipment operation and commercial service standards.
 Typical operating hours are 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday work often restricted.
 Contractors must hold a business license, and a PE is required for complex drainage projects.
-Equipment operators must be certified, and insurance requirements include a minimum $1 million general liability policy and $2 million aggregate recommended, with bonding for municipal contracts.
+Equipment operators need proper certification, and insurance requirements include a minimum $1 million general liability policy and $2 million aggregate recommended, with bonding for municipal contracts.
 Safety measures include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance mandates proper disposal, erosion control, and strict adherence to MS4 stormwater regulations.
+Environmental compliance mandates proper disposal, no street dumping, erosion control, and strict adherence to MS4 stormwater regulations.